CMU-Perceptual-Computing-Lab/openpose/doc/installation_cmake.md

 Note: If you prefer to use CMake though the command line, see [Cmake Command Line Build](#cmake-command-line-build).

 1. Install CMake GUI.
-    1. In Ubuntu: run `sudo apt-get install cmake-qt-gui`.
+    1. Ubuntu: run `sudo apt-get install cmake-qt-gui`.
-    2. In Windows: download and install the latest Windows win64-x64 msi installer from the [CMake website](https://cmake.org/download/).
+    2. Windows: download and install the latest Windows win64-x64 msi installer from the [CMake website](https://cmake.org/download/).

 2. Open CMake GUI and select the project source directory and a sub-directory where the Makefiles will be generated.
 We will first select the openpose directory and then we will select a `build` directory in the project root directory as shown in the image below (See the red rectangle).
-If the `build` directory does not exists, CMake will create one for us.
+If the `build` directory does not exists, CMake will create it.
   ![im_1](media/cmake_installation/im_1.png)

 3. Next press the `Configure` button in the GUI.
 It will first ask you to create the `build` directory, if it already did not exist.
 Press `Yes`.